sdbeng/sdbeng/README.md

 Happy new year!!!
 Hope you and your family have a wonderful and prosperous 2021 year!! 🙌

 ** Good news!
-On Jan 2nd, I'm getting started on my very own #60daysofswiftuicode!! ** 🚀
+01-02-2021: Got started on my very own #60daysofswiftuicode!! ** 🚀

-Join me on this journey and learn SwiftUI plus plan to publish it to the App Store, you're invited, too! 👍
+Join me on this journey and learn SwiftUI.
+The plan is to publish an App to the App Store, you're invited!! 👍

 - 🌱 While I redesign my web site, I get to work on an iOS iPhone App.
 Dealing with networking and UI constraints.
 - 📫 I'm open to help build your first API and get you started building apps with a database connection.
 Reach me at https://twitter.com/sergb_appdev